-Edwards, best known for playing Dr. Mark Greene on NBC's medical drama and currently starring as Judge Stanley Weisberg on Law & Order True Crime: The Menendez Murders, used a medium post Medium to accuse Goddard of preying on him as a vulnerable child.
+Edwards, best known for playing Dr. Mark Greene on NBC's medical drama and currently starring as Judge Stanley Weisberg on Law & Order True Crime: The Menendez Murders, originally used a Medium post in early November to accuse Goddard of preying on him as a vulnerable child.

 "My vulnerability was exploited," Edwards wrote.
 "I was molested by Goddard, my best friend was raped by him — and this went on for years.
 The group of us, the gang, stayed quiet."

-Sam Singer, a spokesman for Goddard, told BuzzFeed News in a statement Friday night that the producer "unequivocally" denies Edwards' allegations and "is saddened by the false allegations."
+Sam Singer, a spokesman for Goddard, told BuzzFeed News in a statement on Nov.
+10 that the producer "unequivocally" denies Edwards' allegations and "is saddened by the false allegations."